ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 # DataLabs

-Composable Datalabs provides a self-service, interactive programming notebook solution for exploratory, code-centric work using Python, Julia and other languages.
+Composable DataLabs provides a self-service, interactive programming notebook solution for exploratory, code-centric work using Python, Julia and other languages.

 Data engineers, data scientists and machine learning engineers typically use notebooks for interactive programming and development.
 Notebooks provide a framework that combines (markdown-based) text and executable code in a single, web-based, editable document ("notebook").